SWDV-665/week-5-ionic-native-quento/Readme.md

 Groceries  app should do the CRUD operations and use the Ionic Native plugin.

-For Add Item - Use a drop downf or Quantity instead of an input field.

 Capture the screenshots of each tab or screencast walking through the flow of each tab.

 Create a folder called 'screenshots' or 'screencasts' and depending on what you generate.
 It is OK to have both screenshots and screencasts.